impara/comicmotion/TSD.md

 ---

 ### 5.3 Temporal Orchestrator _(Core TDS)_

+_Activity A3 (GenerateVideo) takes the generated scene and user inputs (theme, action, emotion, sfx, duration) to dynamically construct a 5-shot storyboard prompt.
+This prompt is then sent to the `minimax/video-01-live` model via the Replicate Adapter to generate the final animation.
+The activity handles polling for completion and storing the result._

 | Step | Activity       | Replicate Model Used    | Retries | Compensating Action         |
 | ---- | -------------- | ----------------------- | ------- | --------------------------- |